wrp/smtx/README.rst

 Usage is simple::

-    sttm [-T NAME] [-t NAME] [-c KEY]
+    smtx [-T NAME] [-t NAME] [-c KEY]

-The `-T` flag tells sttm to assume a different kind of host terminal.
+The `-T` flag tells smtx to assume a different kind of host terminal.

-The `-t` flag tells sttm what terminal type to advertise itself as.
+The `-t` flag tells smtx what terminal type to advertise itself as.
-Note that this doesn't change how sttm interprets control sequences; it simply controls what the `TERM` environment variable is set to.
+Note that this doesn't change how smtx interprets control sequences; it simply controls what the `TERM` environment variable is set to.

-The `-c` flag lets you specify a keyboard character to use as the "command prefix" for sttm when modified with *control* (see below).
+The `-c` flag lets you specify a keyboard character to use as the "command prefix" for smtx when modified with *control* (see below).
 By default, this is `g`.

-Once inside sttm, things pretty much work like any other terminal.
-However, sttm lets you split up the terminal into multiple virtual terminals.
+Once inside smtx, things pretty much work like any other terminal.
+However, smtx lets you split up the terminal into multiple virtual terminals.

 At any given moment, exactly one virtual terminal is *focused*.
 It is to this terminal that keyboad input is sent.
 The focused terminal is indicated by the location of the cursor.

-The following commands are recognized in sttm, when preceded by the command prefix (by default *ctrl-g*):
+The following commands are recognized in smtx, when preceded by the command prefix (by default *ctrl-g*):

 Up/Down/Left/Right Arrow